Apply as a First-Year Student

 - Completion of any prerequisites established by the program to which you are applying

 Application Plans and Deadlines

-With the exception of our on-campus Nursing and Veterinary Science Technology programs, the application process at SUNY Delhi is based on a rolling admission plan wherein we will accept applications until the program has reached its acceptance or enrollment limit.
-The Admissions staff will start its 2018-19 application review beginning October 1.
+The application process at SUNY Delhi is based on a rolling admission plan wherein we will accept applications until the program has reached its acceptance or enrollment limit.
+The Admissions staff will start its 2022-23 application review October 1, 2022.